Kemorave/Kemorave.Net/README.md

 ## An over 3 years journey to master C# and .Net tech

 - SQlite ORM
-- MVVM small toolset lib
+- MVVM lite toolset lib
-- WPF controlls and effects lib
+- WPF controls, tools and effects lib
-- File and asp web helping libs
+- File and asp web utility libs
 - Windows API lib
 - I forgot the rest, only god know whats in there now